-The Center for Public and Corporate Veterinary Medicine (CPCVM) is headquartered at the college's Blacksburg campus and maintains a Washington, D.C. presence with faculty working at its College Park campus.
+The Center for Public and Corporate Veterinary Medicine (CPCVM) is headquartered at the college's Blacksburg campus and maintains a Washington, D.C., presence with faculty working at its College Park campus.
 Established more than two decades ago, the center has a long history of training veterinary students and graduate veterinarians for careers outside of traditional private clinical practice.

-The center plays a vital role in:
+The center plays a vital role in the following:

 - Preparing students for public and corporate sector careers

 - Serving as a resource for veterinarians who wish to make a career redirection